Belphemur/SoundSwitch/README.md

 You need .NET 4.6.2 installed to work: [Microsoft .NET Framework 4.5.2 (Web Installer)](https://www.microsoft.com/en-us/download/details.aspx?id=53345)

 You also need [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145)

+## Donations
+If you want to donate for the development don't hesite to do it here: https://www.aaflalo.me/donate/

 ## Configuration
 Right click the SoundSwitch icon in your system tray and choose Settings.